-Broadway (and Off-Broadway) Tips: How to Do Theater in NYCApril 5, 2016 - by Griffin Miller, Theatre Editor
+Broadway Tips for WorldPride: How to Do Theater in NYCApril 5, 2016 - by Griffin Miller, Theatre Editor

 How to Do New York Theater: Quick Facts

-Broadway’s biggest theatre at 1,935 seats is the Gershwin Theatre; the smallest is the Helen Hayes with 597 seats.
-Minimum size for a Broadway house?
-500 seats.
+Broadway’s biggest theatre at 1,935 seats is the Gershwin Theatre, which has been home to Wicked since 2003.
+The smallest theatre is the Helen Hayes with 597 seats.
+To be considered a Broadway house, a theatre must have 500 seats minimum.

 As a rule, a theatre with less than 499 seats and more than 99 seats is considered Off-Broadway.
-These houses can be located anywhere in Manhattan as well as Brooklyn (the most famous being the Brooklyn Academy of Music, aka BAM) and Queens.
-About half of all Off-Broadway theatres are commercial or “for profit.”
+These houses can be located anywhere in Manhattan as well as Queens and Brooklyn (the most famous is the Brooklyn Academy of Music, aka BAM).
+About half of all Off-Broadway theatres are commercial or “for-profit.”
+Popular Off-Broadway shows include Avenue Q and Drunk Shakespeare.

 Radio City Music Hall

-A theatre with less than 100 seats falls into the Off-Off-Broadway category; very few are commercial.
-Like Off-Broadway, Off-Off-Broadway houses can be anywhere in the city.
+A theatre with fewer than 100 seats falls into the Off-Off-Broadway category, and very few are commercial.
+Like Off-Broadway, Off-Off-Broadway houses can be located anywhere in the city.

-A variety of Theatre Festivals are held throughout the year, both Off- and Off-Off-Broadway, many to showcase new works from the U.S. and abroad.
+A variety of theatre festivals are held throughout the year, both Off- and Off-Off-Broadway.
+Many showcase new works from the U.S. and abroad.
 Some are mainstream theatre and several span standup comedy, dance, concerts, burlesque, and the like.
 Frigid New York, for example, lists six or seven festivals annually.
-Summer months are by far the most popular for festivals with 15 being the usual count, including everything from the Lincoln Center Festival and the Public Theater’s “Free Shakespeare in the Park” to FringeNYC, a multi-arts blowout with 200+ events taking place in August.
+Summer months are by far the most popular for theatre festivals, which is perfect for Pride visitors.
+Summer theatre festivals include everything from the Lincoln Center Festival and the Public Theater’s free Shakespeare in the Park to FringeNYC, a multi-arts blowout with 200+ events taking place in August.

 How to Do New York Theater: Tickets